 Our Supporters

-The Sport & Rights Alliance is hosted by the World Players Association, a structurally autonomous sector of UNI Global Union.
+The Sport & Rights Alliance is fiscally sponsored by the World Players Association, a structurally autonomous sector of UNI Global Union.
 We are supported by contributions from private organizations and foundations worldwide.
 Our Core Partners provide in-kind contributions through their deep expertise and deft leadership.
 The Sport & Rights Alliance does not solicit or accept donations by governments, directly or indirectly.

 Core partners